So many novels in the Mystery Fiction genre do this; there are far too many examples to list here.

 The Show Within a Show's title styles the two protagonists' names into gun models: "AK-47 [Aleksey Kuznetzov] & Colt 45 [Darryl Colton]".

 The name "Finnegan" in Joyce's Finnegans Wake is a play on the words "fin," meaning end, and "again," a reflection of the book's highly cyclical nature.

-Game, Set, & Math, a collection of humorous mathematical stories written by Ian Stewart for the French edition of Scientific American.
+Game, Set, & Math.
 The jacket copy points out to anyone who misread the title, "Well, there is a chapter on the mathematics of tennis..."

 Robert Rankin's books are frequently examples, such as Raiders of the Lost Car Park and The Brentford Chainstore Massacre.

 Fancy Apartments is a pun, although it's a bit hard to notice; and is only alluded to in the story itself.
 (Try pronouncing it with a 't' between the 'Fan' and 'cy'.